J’irai où ton souffle nous mène

 The flyer in Figure 1 dates from this period, and was targeted at people with a technical background who likely had Internet access.
 It instructs them to either send an e-mail with commands, or connect to a server and manually traverse a remote file system in order to obtain a set of documents.
 In contrast, the Web allows publishers to simply print an address that can be typed into a Web browser.
 This address could point to an information page that contains links to the needed documents.
 Nowadays, it is even common to have a machine-readable QR code on such a flyer, so devices like smartphones can follow the “paper link” autonomously.

 Clearly, we’ve come a long way.
 This chapter will tell the history of hypermedia and the Web through today’s eyes, with a focus on what is still missing for current and future applications.
 These missing pieces form the basis for this dissertation’s research questions, which are formulated at the end of the chapter.
-The next section takes us back in time for a journey that surprisingly already starts in 1965—when the personal computer revolution was yet to begin.
+The next section takes us back in time for a journey that surprisingly already starts in 1965—

 A history of hypermedia